dotjay/android-accessibility-resources/cheat-sheets/keyboard.md

 Global context menu  | <kbd>alt</kbd> + <kbd>space</kbd>
 Local context menu   | <kbd>alt</kbd> + <kbd>shift</kbd> + <kbd>space</kbd>

+### Note on TalkBack navigation

+When using TalkBack with a keyboard, you can still navigate through interactive content in the focus order using linear Tab navigation or directional navigation, but also read through all content ("accessibility traversal").
+It's important to note that keyboard focus order and accessibility traversal order are separate concepts.

 ## Customising keyboard shortcuts